Insurance Linked Securities

 Gibraltar has a track record with the capital markets.
-In the late 1990s Gibraltar became a repackaging domicile for securitisation issues pioneered by a major European investment bank using a Gibraltar Special Purpose Vehicle (SPV) and quickly followed by another bank with a 15 billion euro multi-issue secured note programme.
+In the late 1990s Gibraltar became a repackaging domicile for securitisation issues pioneered by a major European investment bank using a Gibraltar Special Purpose Vehicle (SPV).
+This was quickly followed by another bank with a 15 billion euro multi-issue secured note programme.
 Gibraltar became attractive for such SPVs due to its status as an English common law jurisdiction.